Audi is one of my favorite brands, some cars just speak to you and some don’t. I’ve always like Audi and have owned one for years.

 And not forgetting the faulty camshaft bridge with the disappearing check valve.
 The faulty bridge check-valve may cause oil starvation which is terminal to the motor also.
 Replacing the cam bridge is advised also.

 Excessive oil consumption

-Faulty design resulted in smaller pistons and rings allowing excessive blow-by and oil consumption.
-Initially Audi replaced the pistons and rings, however downgraded the repair to a revised PCV valve and software update.
+The faulty design resulted in smaller pistons and rings allowing excessive blow-by and oil consumption.
+Initially, Audi replaced the pistons and rings, however, downgraded the repair to a revised PCV valve and software update.